 The whole route can be divided into 16 main walking stages where you can walk for 1 week at a time.
 The most popular trails to start your Via Francigena journey with are the Via Francigena in Tuscany, the Via Francigena across the Alps, Cycling a section of the route and the Last section which is known as the Camino to Rome.

 Instead, it comprised several possible routes that changed over the centuries as trade and pilgrimage developed and waned.
-The Lombards financed the maintenance and defense of the sections of road through their territories as a trading route to the north from Rome, avoiding enemy-held cities such as Florence.
+The Lombards financed the maintenance and defence of the sections of road through their territories as a trading route to the north from Rome, avoiding enemy-held cities such as Florence.
 Unlike Roman roads, the Via Francigena did not connect cities, but abbeys instead.